Difegue/TVC-16/content/062-ha-led-dazzle.md

 ![Please don't look at my terrible led band routing i'm begging you](./images/kallax_crt.jpg)
 So surely, we can make this strip light up on its own when the consoles are in use, right?

 The easiest way would obviously be a [smart plug](https://community.home-assistant.io/t/what-are-the-recommended-energy-monitoring-smart-plugs-for-ha/589681) hooked up to the CRT that detects when it's drawing power...
-But I had a old [Dazzle DVC100](https://en.wikipedia.org/wiki/Dazzle_(video_recorder)) capture card lying around, so why not try to use that instead?
+But I had an old [Dazzle DVC100](https://en.wikipedia.org/wiki/Dazzle_(video_recorder)) capture card lying around, so why not try to use that instead?

 # TV/Dazzle connection setup